 There could be a number of reasons for a job making someone unwell.
 The pressures of tight deadlines, feeling overworked or a dispute with a colleague could all have an adverse affect on mental and physical health.

 Whether work induces an illness or results in a pre-existing chronic condition becoming worse, nobody should have to suffer in this way.

 Past research by MIND and YouGov shows that 56% of workers have found work stressful at some point, so we have listed 6 signs to look out for if you think your job is making you unwell:

 If your clothes are starting to feel baggier than usual and you are lacking energy, it could be that you are losing weight as a result of stress.

-Whilst dropping the pounds can sometimes be a personal goal, doing so as a result of work related stress is never healthy.
+Whilst dropping the pounds can sometimes be a personal goal, doing so as a result of work related stress is never healthy and will not allow you to 'eat yourself happy'.
 Although a person’s weight can regularly fluctuate, the NHS advises that a persistent, unintentional loss over 6-12 months that equals more than 5% of a person’s weight, is usually something to be concerned about.

 For some people, work related stress may result in poor food choices or missing important meals, for others it can lead to them completely losing their appetite.

 It is important to remember, that whilst weight loss might be more common, stress can have the opposite effect and lead to weight gain too.

 Nobody needs a sleepless night prior to work and if your inability to sleep is a result of work related anxieties playing on your mind, you might need to seek advice from a healthcare professional.